stellargraph/stellargraph/README.md

 ## Getting Started

-To get started with StellarGraph you'll need data structured as homogeneous or heterogeneous graph, including features for the nodes (that represent entities).
-[NetworkX](https://networkx.github.io/) is used to represent the graph and [Pandas](https://pandas.pydata.org/) or [Numpy](http://www.numpy.org/) are used to store the node  features and target attributes.
+To get started with StellarGraph you'll need data structured as homogeneous or heterogeneous graph, including attributes for the entities represented as graph nodes.
+[NetworkX](https://networkx.github.io/) is used to represent the graph and [Pandas](https://pandas.pydata.org/) or [Numpy](http://www.numpy.org/) are used to store node attributes.

-Detailed and narrated [examples](https://github.com/stellargraph/stellargraph/tree/master/demos/) of graph machine learning workflows supported by StellarGraph are given in `/demos`.
+Detailed and narrated [examples](https://github.com/stellargraph/stellargraph/tree/master/demos/) of various machine learning workflows on network data, supported by StellarGraph, from data ingestion into graph structure to inference, are given in `/demos`.

 <!--
 StellarGraph supports different machine learning use-cases, including: